Clinical Center of the University of Sarajevo: Organization and sites

-The complete list and current organizational structure can be verified on the official website of the Clinical Centre of the University of Sarajevo (KCUS).

-Management and Controversies
+Management and controversies

 As the largest, most-funded, and only "Level 3" university hospital in the Federation, control over KCUS is a central point of political and financial conflict in Bosnia and Herzegovina.

-Funding and Political Conflict
+Funding and political conflict

 The funding and governance of KCUS are a subject of ongoing dispute between its two main founders, the Government of the Federation of BiH (historically led by the SDA) and the Government of Sarajevo Canton (led by the "Trojka" coalition since 2020).
 The conflict primarily revolves around the appointment of the Board of Directors and the settlement of massive, accumulating debts.

-2016–2023 Management
+2016–2023 management

 One of the most controversial periods in the hospital's history was the 2016–2023 mandate of General Director Prof. Dr. Sebija Izetbegović, a high-ranking official of the SDA party and wife of party president Bakir Izetbegović.

 This period was defined by media reports and public allegations of political influence over the institution, accumulating financial debts, and a mass "brain drain" of prominent, long-serving doctors.

-Institutional Rivalry
+Institutional rivalry

 The exodus of specialists from KCUS, particularly after the high-profile dismissal of the head of orthopedics, Dr. Ismet Gavrankapetanović, directly led to the strengthening of the rival General Hospital "Prim. dr. Abdulah Nakaš".
 The General Hospital, funded by Sarajevo Canton, became a refuge for the departing staff, creating an institutional and political rivalry between the two main hospitals in the city.

-COVID-19 Pandemic Controversies
+COVID-19 pandemic controversies

 During the COVID-19 pandemic, KCUS was the center of a major public scandal.
 In April 2021, an anonymous letter from 17 anesthesiologists at KCUS was leaked, alleging catastrophic conditions in the COVID wards and claiming that patients were dying on faulty "Srebrena Malina" (Silver Raspberry) ventilators.
 While the management denied the claims, the Prosecutor's Office of BiH opened a case, causing widespread public alarm.

-Academic Status Controversy
+Academic status controversy

 A parallel controversy focused on the academic legitimacy of General Director Izetbegović.
 As KCUS is a university hospital, its director must hold a valid professorship.
 After a lengthy investigation into missing documentation, the Senate of the University of Sarajevo voted in March 2023 to revoke Sebija Izetbegović's master's and doctoral degrees, which automatically stripped her of her professorship and, consequently, her eligibility to run the hospital.

-Current Management (2023–present)
+Current management (2023–present)

 Following the 2022 election and the formation of a new government in the Federation, Sebija Izetbegović was formally dismissed in November 2023.
 Dr. Ismet Gavrankapetanović, the same doctor whose 2017 dismissal symbolized the exodus of staff, was appointed acting General Director, a move widely seen in Sarajevo as the symbolic end of the previous era.

-Education and Staff
+Education and staff

 KCUS is the primary teaching base for the University of Sarajevo School of Medicine and the Faculty of Health Sciences.

 According to a 2020 media report, KCUS employed 3,317 staff members.